 It also has a very international outlook, and the school talks a lot about focusing on UN Sustainable Development Goals to raise "globally aware" students.

-The Grange is owned by Crestar Education Group, the parent company of Kinderland, which has a large network of pre-schools in Singapore; this is the group's first international primary school.
+The Grange is owned by Crestar Education Group, the parent company of Kinderland, which has a large network of pre-schools across Singapore; this is the group's first international primary school.
 Crestar explained the decision to open a new school, saying:

 "We have had countless enquiries from parents over the years about pathways beyond our pre-school service.
 Many of them have expressed a desire to see the culture and creative philosophy in Kinderland continue into the next learning phase of their children.”